Claudia Brassard-Riebesehl: Coaching career

 Brassard served as the Townsville Fire's senior assistant between 2013 and 2016 before being appointed head coach for the 2016–17 WNBL season, where she led the Fire to the semi-finals.
 In the 2017–18 season, she guided the Fire to a 2–1 grand final series victory over the Melbourne Boomers to win the WNBL championship.
 She stepped down as head coach following the 2018–19 season.

 In 2018, Brassard joined the Townsville Heat men's team as assistant coach for the QBL finals.

 In 2018, Brassard served as assistant coach of the Australian Gems at the FIBA Under-18 Women's Asian Championship.
 She continued as assistant with the Gems at the 2019 FIBA Under-19 Women's Basketball World Cup.

 Brassard coached the Townsville Flames in a handful of games during the 2024 NBL1 North season when head coach James Rapinett was unavailable.
 She was subsequently appointed head coach of the Flames for the 2025 season.

+On 2 March 2026, Brassard was named the inaugural head coach of the Tasmania Jewels for the 2026–27 WNBL season.

 Personal life

 Brassard holds Canadian, German, Malaysian and Australian nationality.

 Brassard's husband, Mike St-Maurice, was coach of the Townsville Flames of the QBL in 2017.
+As of November 2016, Brassard had two children.

 In 2024, Brassard was appointed deputy chair of Basketball Queensland.